bmx-ng/bmx-site/docs/api/intro.md

 helpers.
 These are considered more low-level, and generally you won't use these modules directly.

+`Crypto` provides several different cryptographic utilities, such has message digests.

 The `SDL` modscope can be used as a replacement graphics and system-integration backend for the default modules provided by `BRL`.
 It is optional on the main desktop platforms, but generally required on the other targets (iOS, Android, rpi, NX).